-Bus Riders release at 3:30 p.m.
+Bus Riders 3:30 pm

-We cannot accept responsibility for students who arrive prior to 8:00 a.m.
-Students should be picked up from school at 3:30 p.m. each day.
-Students who have not been picked up by 3:45 p.m. will remain in the office until picked up and signed out by their parents.
-Students who are out of zone must be brought to school on time and picked up promptly at the end of the day, or they will need to return to their home school.
+We cannot accept responsibility for students who arrive prior to 8:00 am.
+Students should be picked up from school at 3:30 pm each day.
+Students who have not been picked up by 3:30 pm will remain in the office until picked up and signed out by their parents.